 5) Have demonstrated the capability to deliver emergency food and/or shelter programs;

 6) If they are a private voluntary organization, have a voluntary board.

 Qualifying agencies are urged to apply.

-All agencies applying for EFSP funds must provide their DUNS number and FEIN in their applications.
+All agencies applying for EFSP funds must provide their UEI and FEIN in their applications.
 Failure to provide these numbers will prevent or delay the release of funds to agencies.
 The numbers may be obtained, as follows: